 Answers to these questions are important because you do not want to be perceived as going against platform guidelines or doing something that is considered unfair, untruthful, or dishonest.
 In some industries – industries where your relationship with the client or customer is sensitive or personal – customers also might not want their relationship with you to be known.

 There are many nuances to the question “who should you ask for reviews”.
-Phil Rozek, another local search expert and long-time blogger, has shared his views on matter.
+Phil Rozek, another local search expert, and long-time blogger has shared his views on the matter.
 The gist of his advice is:

 - you should have a legitimate business relationship with the person you are asking;